Sonacatherine06/Sensor_Projects/10-Push-button/README.md

 ## Project Overview

 This project demonstrates how to interface a Push Button with an Arduino Uno.
-The Arduino continuously monitors the button state and prints whether the button is pressed or released on the Serial Monitor.
+The push button acts as a digital input device.
+The Arduino continuously reads the button state and displays the corresponding value on the Serial Monitor.

 ---